mediasanctuary/air-justice-lab/AJL2025/Getting-Started.md

 ## Getting Started
 As of 3/12/2025, each intern and their scripts are available in this branch.
 Therefore, the reader is free to peruse the different methods and problem-solving, and choose to use and follow what they wish.

-Note that the user guides for one algorithm will not apply to the others.
+Note that the user guides for one script will not apply to the others.